awsdocs/aws-cdk-guide/doc_source/best-practices.md

 ### Make decisions at synthesis time<a name="best-practices-apps-synth"></a>

 Although AWS CloudFormation lets you make decisions at deployment time \(using `Conditions`, `{ Fn::If }`, and `Parameters`\), and the AWS CDK gives you some access to these mechanisms, we recommend against using them\.
-The types of values you can use, and the types of operations you can perform on them, are quite limited\.
+The types of values you can use, and the types of operations you can perform on them, are quite limited compared to those available in a general\-purpose programming language\.

 Instead, try to make all decisions, such as which construct to instantiate, in your AWS CDK application, using your programming language's `if` statements and other features\.
 For example, a common CDK idiom, iterating over a list and instantiating a construct with values from each item in the list, simply isn't possible using AWS CloudFormation expressions\.